MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Microsoft.Graph.Identity.DirectoryManagement.md

 Update directory

 ### [Update-MgDirectoryAdministrativeUnit](Update-MgDirectoryAdministrativeUnit.md)
-Update the navigation property administrativeUnits in directory
+Update the properties of an administrativeUnit object.

 ### [Update-MgDirectoryAdministrativeUnitExtension](Update-MgDirectoryAdministrativeUnitExtension.md)
 Update the navigation property extensions in directory